Fontana dei Quattro Fiumi

-With its ornate fountains, baroque palazzi and colourful cast of street artists, hawkers and tourists, Piazza Navona is Rome’s most celebrated square.
-Built over the ruins of the 1st-century Stadio di Domiziano (Domitian’s Stadium), it is centred on Bernini’s showy Fontana dei Quattro Fiumi (Fountain of the Four Rivers), representing the rivers Nile, Ganges, Danube and Plate.
+With its ornate fountains, baroque palazzi (mansions) and colourful cast of street artists, hawkers and tourists, Piazza Navona is central Rome’s elegant showcase square.
+Built over the 1st-century Stadio di Domiziano , it was paved over in the 15th century and for almost 300 years hosted the city's main market.
+Its grand centrepiece is Bernini’s Fontana dei Quattro Fiumi , an ornate, showy fountain featuring personifications of the rivers Nile, Ganges, Danube and Plate.

 Legend has it that the Nile figure is shielding his eyes from the nearby Chiesa di Sant’Agnese in Agone designed by Bernini’s hated rival, Francesco Borromini.
 In truth, Bernini completed his fountain two years before his contemporary started work on the church's facade and the gesture simply indicated that the source of the Nile was unknown at the time.

 The Fontana del Moro at the southern end of the square was designed by Giacomo della Porta in 1576.
 Bernini added the Moor holding a dolphin in the mid-17th century, but the surrounding Tritons are 19th-century copies.
 At the northern end of the piazza, the 19th-century Fontana del Nettuno depicts Neptune fighting with a sea monster, surrounded by sea nymphs.